 The City of Grayling takes the Open Meetings Act seriously.
-The OMA has set rules during public meetings to ensure the public has an opportunity to be included in the decision making process and to ensure that a record of decisions are kept and are accessible to the public for review.
+The OMA has set rules during public meetings to ensure the public has an opportunity to be included in the decision-making process and to ensure that a record of decisions will be kept and accessible to the public for review.
 Some of the guidelines are spelled out below.